egara/buttermanager/README.md

 Those are only examples.
 Use the package manager you have installed for AUR.
 Once ButterManager is installed, you will be able to run it using the icon created in the main menu.

 ## Changelog

+### Version 2.5.0
+- Flatpak support implemented.
+- Windows layout reimplemented.
+All windows are resizeable now.
+- Font size customization implemented.
+- Issue #29 fixed.
+Now, mobile users should be able to rescale the application to fit their displays.

 ### Version 2.4.3
 - Issue #31 fixed.
 Preventing errors when calculating diffs against root directly.